sbeitzel/svpb-music/README.md

 There's a webhook installed in Github so that when checkins happen to __master__ a notification gets sent to the `music` channel in the band's Slack group.

+## Setting Up A New Year

+1. create the new branch and push it to Github
+1. log in to the build server and, in the `repos` directory, clone the new branch: `git clone --single-branch --branch <year> https://github.com/sbeitzel/svpb-music.git`

 # Process and Tools